pitt-crc/keystone-api/README.md

 - A running PostgreSQL database (if not using SQLite)
 - LDAP development binaries (if using LDAP authentication)

-In keeping with best practice, it is recommended to install packages in a dedicated virtual environment:
+In keeping with best practice, it is recommended to install packages into a dedicated virtual environment:

 ```bash
 conda create -n keystone-api python=3.11